Logotype for Canadian National Railway Company

 Executive summary

-• Revenues grew 7% year-over-year in Q2 2024 to $4,329 million, driven by higher volumes in key segments, despite lower revenue per ton mile and increased costs.
+• Revenues grew 7% year-over-year in Q2 2024 to $4,329 million, driven by strong pricing, higher volumes in Canadian grain, international intermodal, and refined petroleum products, despite lower revenue per ton mile and increased costs.

-• Operating income declined 3% to $1,558 million, with adjusted operating income up 2% to $1,636 million, reflecting a $78 million loss on assets held for sale.
+• Operating income declined 3% to $1,558 million, with adjusted operating income up 2% to $1,636 million, reflecting a $78 million loss on the Quebec Bridge transfer.

-• Labor uncertainty in Canada led to international intermodal volume diversions and late-quarter volume deceleration, impacting business.
+• Labor uncertainty in Canada led to international intermodal volume diversions and late-quarter volume deceleration, impacting business and prompting revised EPS guidance.

 Financial highlights